 We recently launched the Swappa Repair Network in order to help you fix your broken phone quickly and easily — and save money in the process.
 So while a cracked screen may initially seem like game-over for your Android or iPhone; it’s not.
-Read on, as we take a closer look at how much it actually costs to repair a broken screen.
+Read on, as we take a closer look at how much does it cost to fix a phone screen.

 Apple iPhone Screen Repair Costs

 The first thing we want to consider is cost.
 Repair only makes sense if it’s cheaper to fix your existing phone than it is to get a replacement.
 The cost to fix a cracked Apple iPhone screen varies widely based on which iPhone you have and where you take it to get repaired.
 As a result, it may cost as little as $50 or as much as $329 to get your screen replaced.